JamesWWilson/JamesWWilson.github.io/_posts/2020-12-03-Jeopardy-Contestants-Case-Study-Pt-1.md

 import pandas as pd # for manipulating data into data frames import re # regular expressions package

-# Define Function that sets a game id and number of pages to extract from the jeopardy archive
+# Define Function that sets a game ID and number of pages to extract from the jeopardy archive
 def jep_scraper(game_id = 6389, num_pages_to_extract = 300):

     # initialize variables